AgastyaSinghh/video-chat/readme.md

     1. Moved all frontend codebase to Angular
     2. Mute/ Unmute added
     3. Switch video on or off added
-    4. Fixed multiple navigator.mediaDevices.getUserMedia(
+    4. Fixed multiple navigator.mediaDevices.getUserMedia()

 > Features to be added:

-4. share screen
+1. change camera / microphone
-5. change camera / microphone
+2. share screen
-6. display name with participant in video and chat
+3. display name with participant in video and chat
-7. End call btn
+4. End call btn
-8. get meeting details
+5. get meeting details
-9. improve ui
+6. improve ui
-10. only admin can get details
+7. only admin can get details
-11. mute/unmute a participant for self
+8. mute/unmute a participant for self